agrikol2/Lost-Trail/README.md

 1. Run the following command in the terminal: git clone https://github.com/agrikol2/Lost-Trail.git

-2. Navigate to the project folder: `cd Lost_Trail`
+2. Navigate to the project folder: `cd Lost-Trail`

 3. Manually open the folder in VS Code: File -> Open Folder -> Lost-Trail